lsoares/selenium-testing-library/README.md

 ---

 These are just a few examples.
-There are unit tests that [illustrate](https://medium.com/codex/towards-self-documenting-code-371364bdccbb) all the usages.
+Check [the tests](/lib/src/test/kotlin/seleniumtestinglib) that [illustrate](https://medium.com/codex/towards-self-documenting-code-371364bdccbb) all the usages.